bciuca/rx-http-client/README.md

 Create HTTP requests from node and process async events using Rx.
 This is a barebones wrapper for the builtin module, http.

+TODO: Migrate to [request](https://github.com/request/request) after issues with Node 0.12 have been resolved.

 Example
 -------
 ```javascript